 What Products and Services are Subject to Sales Tax?

 New to collecting sales taxes?
-One of the first pieces of the puzzle is whether your products or services are taxable?
+One of the first pieces of the puzzle is whether your products or services are taxable.
 As with all things sales-tax-related, it depends on your state.
 Here's a suggested checklist of questions you'll need to answer to find out.

 Third: Figure out if what you are selling is a product or a service, or a hybrid.

-Finally: Find out if your state requires this product or service to be taxed.
+Fourth: Find out if your state requires this product or service to be taxed.

 Find out If Your State Collects Sales Taxes